Nebius-Academy/knowledge-base/_posts/2025-06-24-rl-training.md

 **PPO** (**Proximal Policy Optimization**) was the algorithm used in the [original RLHF](https://arxiv.org/pdf/2203.02155) for creation of InstructGPT from GPT-3.
 Up to some tweaks, it's still used now despite the rise of GRPO.
 In this section, we'll try to explain what motivated PPO's quite complicated loss function.

 **Caution**.
-We will only discuss a single-step setup, as in RLHF or long-reasoner training.
-But keep in mind that PPO can be used in general case as well - for example to train an LLM for multi-step agentic scenarios.
+We will only discuss a single-turn setup, as in RLHF or long-reasoner training.
+But keep in mind that PPO can be used in general case as well - for example to train an LLM for multi-turn agentic scenarios.
 If you want to learn what PPO looks like in general case, please check some full RL course, or [this post by Lilian Weng](https://lilianweng.github.io/posts/2018-02-19-rl-overview/), or [OpenAI's introduction to RL](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html).

 ---